BE NOT AFRAID OF GREATNESS

 Chicago Youth Shakespeare was established in March of 2013 by its Founding Artistic Director, Manon Spadaro, a drama teacher with a vision to share the life-changing experience of learning Shakespeare through performance with teenagers beyond her classroom.
 CYS began with just four board members and a Youth Advisory Council made up of high school students dedicated to helping CYS create performance-based Shakespeare programs that would inspire, empower, and unite teenagers across the Chicagoland area.

-Since the launch of all three of its programs in the fall of 2013, CYS has impacted over 4000 students from more than 60 different public, private, and parochial schools.
-We have granted over $50,000 in need-based program scholarships to our Youth Ensemble students, helped Battle of the Bard teams raise more than $5,000 to support arts programming in public schools, and we continue to bring free Shakespeare performances to hundreds of new students each year.
+Since the launch of all three of its programs in the fall of 2013, CYS has impacted over 6000 students from more than 60 different public, private, and parochial schools.
+CYS has granted over $75,000 in need-based program scholarships to our Youth Ensemble students, helped local teens raise more than $4,000 to support arts programming in public schools, and CYS continues to bring free Shakespeare performances to hundreds of new students each year.

 Shakespeare for all—but especially teenagers

 Shakespeare’s characters are spontaneous, impulsive, fickle, and rebellious – much like a modern teenager.
 The conflicts they face are the same conflicts young people face four centuries later: making tough choices, navigating relationships, challenging authority, and determining one's own future.
 Discovering Shakespeare through performance engages students actively and collaboratively, connecting them physically, intellectually, and emotionally to the text and to each other.
 By embodying Shakespeare’s characters, students make each line of dialogue, each story their own, discovering a shared context for many of the questions and struggles they face as young adults.
 CYS students gain an appreciation for the power of language, and a greater awareness of how their own words and actions impact others, giving them the skills and confidence to realize their potential as future artists, thinkers, innovators, and life-long learners.